 Pour filling over it.
 Cover the crimped edges with an edge protector, or foil, to keep them from browning any further.

-Bake the pie for 35-40″ on the middle rack of 350º oven.
-When done, the filling should be golden on top, the outer 2-3 inches of the pie should be set, and the center should still be a bit wobbly, yet crusted over.
+Bake the pie for 50-60” on the middle rack of 350º oven.
+When done, the filling should be golden on top, the outer 4 inches of the pie should be firmly set, and the center should be almost firm.
 Read notes above on testing for doneness.

 Now, let’s just say you have a tableful of hungry guests who have finished dinner, have been smelling the pie cooking, and are waiting for dessert.
-In that case, I would cook the pie 15″ longer and serve it warm.
-I did this a few days ago.
+In that case, I would cook the pie 15″ longer to firm it up more quickly and serve it warm.

 Other Pie Recipes on the Blog: